Spring in Vancouver

 At more than 100 years old, Vancouver’s Chinatown is among the most historic areas in the city.
 Spend your morning strolling the neighbourhood’s streets, taking in the sights, sounds and smells of Chinatown as it wakes up for the day.
 Duck into tea shops, boutiques, Asian grocery markets and traditional apothecaries as you explore.
 You won’t be able to resist the bakeries offering traditional egg tarts, steamed buns and pastries.
 One stop you shouldn’t miss is the Dr. Sun Yat-Sen Classical Chinese Garden.
 It was the first classical Chinese garden built outside China when it opened in 1986, and every element of the garden and structures is loaded with symbolism.
 Unlock these meanings by taking a guided tour of the garden, included with your admission.

 After a traditional dim sum lunch, head south to VanDusen Botanical Garden, a 22-hectare attraction of international acclaim.
 In the spring, you’ll be treated to magnificent displays along their Rhododendron Walk, as well as the Japanese cherry blossoms, magnolias and laburnum.
 VanDusen’s plant collections are grouped by variety, such as the grove of maples, or by geographic location, such as the Canadian Heritage Garden and the Sino-Himalayan Garden.
-The garden is also home to the Shaughnessy Restaurant, a relaxing retreat that’s perfect for a late lunch or afternoon tea overlooking picturesque garden vistas.

 Spring is the time that Vancouver’s chefs rejoice at the new bounty of local, seasonal ingredients available to them.
 There are a lot of great restaurants in the city that focus on creating dishes that highlight what’s in season, and one of the best is Forage in The Listel Hotel downtown.
 The perfect place for you to toast spring this evening, Forage celebrates all things British Columbian, so along with dishes full of locally-grown ingredients, you’ll enjoy B.C. wines, Vancouver craft beers, ethically-raised meats and sustainable seafood.